node-red/node-red.github.io/docs/api/ui/treeList/index.md

 Ensures an item is visible in the list.
 The argument `itemId` must correspond with the `id` property of an item in the list.

-*Note:* This currently only works for the top most items in the list.
+*Note:* This currently only works for the topmost items in the list.
 It cannot be used to reveal items below the top level of the tree.

 ```javascript